 Patient results may vary.
 Consult your physician about the benefits and risks of weight loss surgery.

 Learn more information at our monthly weight loss seminars Weight Loss Seminars

-Please contact the Bariatric Coordinator if you have any questions or want more information
+Please contact Ashley Lucas, Bariatric Coordinator, if you have any questions or want more information

 "Having this surgery not only saved my life, it gave me a life I could have never dreamed of.
 I'm able to do anything and everything now without fear of my weight holding me back." -Kate, lost 160 pounds.

 "This has been one of the best adventures of my life!
 I actually have the energy to live my life, the way I want to live it!" -Maureen, lost 70 pounds in 6 months and contunues to work towards her 100 pound weight loss goal.